metal-stack/docs/docs/src/overview/kubernetes.md

 More details about the virtual garden can be found in the description of [`gardener-operator`](https://github.com/gardener/gardener/blob/master/docs/concepts/operator.md).

-**Gardener Control Plane Components**

-The control plane components exist to manage the overall creation, modification and deletion of clusters.
-The components are the following:

-- Gardener API Server
-- Gardener Controller Manager
-- Gardener Scheduler
-- Gardener Admission Controller

-The control plane components get deployed in the `garden cluster`.

-**Gardener Agent Component**

-Gardener has an agent component:

-- Gardenlet

-The agent gets deployed in every seed cluster.

-**Soil**

-The soil cluster is a cluster in which the Gardenlet was deployed.
-However, Gardener or the functionality was not used for this.
-It  is used for spinning up shooted seeds.

-**Seed**

-A cluster that hosts shoot cluster control planes as pods in order to manage shoot clusters.
-Taken from the [glossary](https://github.com/gardener/documentation/blob/master/website/documentation/glossary/_index.md).

-**Shoot**
+#### Seeds and Soils

+A seed cluster is a cluster in which an agent component called the `Gardenlet` is running.
+The gardenlet is connected to the Gardener Control Plane and is responsible for orchestrating the provisioning of new clusters inside the seed cluster.
+The control plane components for the new clusters run as pods in the seed cluster.

+A seed cluster can also be called a soil if the Gardenlet has been manually deployed by the operator and not by the Gardener.
+Clusters created on the soil can be turned into seed clusters by the operator using a Gardener resource called `ManagedSeed`.
+This resource causes Gardener to automatically deploy the Gardenlet to the new cluster, such that the resulting cluster is not called a soil.

+#### Shoot

-A Kubernetes runtime for the actual applications or services consisting of a shoot control plane running on the seed cluster and worker nodes hosting the actual workload.
-Taken from the [glossary](https://github.com/gardener/documentation/blob/master/website/documentation/glossary/_index.md).
+Every Kubernetes cluster that is fully provisioned and managed by Gardener is called a `Shoot` cluster.
+It consists of the shoot control plane running on the seed cluster and worker nodes running the actual workload.

-### Gardener Components
+### Gardener Integration Components

-There are some Gardener resources that need to be reconciled when you act as a cloud provider for the Gardener.
-This section briefly describes the controllers implemented for deploying Kubernetes clusters through Gardener.
+During the provisioning flow of a cluster, Gardener emits resources that are expected to be reconciled by controllers of a cloud provider.
+This section briefly describes the controllers implemented by metal-stack to allow the creation of a Kubernetes cluster on metal-stack infrastructure.

 If you want to learn how to deploy metal-stack with Gardener, please check out the [installation](../installation/deployment.md#Gardener-with-metal-stack-1) section.

 #### gardener-extension-provider-metal

-The [gardener-extension-provider-metal](https://github.com/metal-stack/gardener-extension-provider-metal) contains of a set of webhooks and controllers for reconciling or mutating Gardener-specific resources.
+The [gardener-extension-provider-metal](https://github.com/metal-stack/gardener-extension-provider-metal) contains of a set of webhooks and controllers for reconciling cloud provider specific resources of `type: Metal`, which created by Gardener during the cluster provisioning flow.

-The project also contains a validator for metal-type Gardener resources, which you should also deploy in case you want to use metal-stack in combination with Gardener.
+Primarily, its purpose is to reconcile `Infrastructure`, `ControlPlane`, and `Worker` resources.

+The project also introduces an own API (`ProviderConfiguration` resources) and consists of an admission-controller to validate them.
+This admission controller should be deployed in the Gardener control plane cluster.

 #### os-metal-extension

-Due to the reason we use ignition in our operating system images for userdata, we had to provide an own extension controller for metal-stack, which you can find at Github in the [os-metal-extension](https://github.com/metal-stack/os-metal-extension) repository.
+Due to the reason metal-stack initially used ignition to provision operating system images (today, cloud-init is supported as well) there is an implementation of a controller that translates the generic `OperatingSystemConfig` format of Gardener into ignition userdata.
+It can be found on Github in the [os-metal-extension](https://github.com/metal-stack/os-metal-extension) repository.

 #### machine-controller-manager-provider-metal